 Twizel is actually a really nice place to spend the night especially if the nearby towns of Mount Cook Village and Lake Tekapo are fully book (which happens a lot in the summer months!)
 A lot of people don’t know this but it’s also a lot closer to Mount Cook National Park than Lake Tekapo.
 If you do stay you’ll be able to explore the area even better.
 My favorite thing to do is to head to Ruataniwha Lake to watch the sunset.
 On a calm day, you get amazing reflections and the sky turns into cotton candy!

 Twizel is a place many people choose to spend the night.
 In fact, if accommodation in Mount Cook National Park is fully booked, Twizel is your next closest option.

 For a luxury stay, check out the Mountain Chalets Motel.
 For something a little cheaper, 34 Mackenzie Apartments are perfect!
-There are also a few Airbnbs to choose from in Twizel.
+There are also plenty of Airbnbs and holiday home rentals to choose from in Twizel.

 10. Lake Pukaki

 You may recognize Lake Pukaki from your Instagram feed – the bright blue lake with Mount Cook as a backdrop.
 Honestly, if you’re a photography fan you must stop here!
 But even if you’re not, why wouldn’t you want to enjoy this view?!